teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 Writes require current policy `on`. `observe` returns a suppressed result and never reaches the mutation service; `off` remains inert.
-MB753 deliberately does not add `data.quotes.write` to `quotes-v3`, migrate `q` or `quote`, change the schema, activate a plugin or modify live quote data.
-It establishes the authorization boundary that a later reversible migration can use.
+MB753 deliberately created the boundary without adoption.
+MB754 grants no capability at startup, but the `quotes-v3` manifest now requests `data.quotes.write` and declares `q`/`quote`; actual load, grant, enablement and channel policy remain explicit operator actions.
+Neither milestone changes the schema or live quote data.

 ## Reversible quote-read migration

-MB748 ships `quotes-v3`, disabled and channel-off by default.
-It declares only `quotecount`, `topquote` and `halloffame`, each through `legacy-public-fallback`.
-In `observe`, the plugin performs the bounded read and suppresses its reply while the saved built-in registry handler remains visible.
-In `on`, the plugin owns those three commands for the selected channel.
+MB748 ships `quotes-v3`, disabled and channel-off by default, initially with `quotecount`, `topquote` and `halloffame`.
+MB754 adds `q` and `quote`; all five use `legacy-public-fallback`.
+In `observe`, the plugin performs bounded shadow reads, every v3 mutation is suppressed, and the saved built-in handler remains the only visible path.
+In `on`, the plugin owns all five commands for the selected channel.
 Switching the channel to `off`, disabling the package or unloading it restores the old path; unload reinstates the exact saved registry handlers.

-The mixed `q` and `quote` commands deliberately do not move.
-Their read forms share dispatch with add, delete and recall-counter mutations.
-MB753 supplies the separate authorized add/delete boundary, but command parity and a dedicated rollback gate remain a later milestone.
-See [`QUOTE_READ_V3_PILOT.md`](QUOTE_READ_V3_PILOT.md) for the existing read-only single-channel operator sequence.
+See [`QUOTE_COMMAND_V3_PILOT.md`](QUOTE_COMMAND_V3_PILOT.md) for the observe-first single-channel sequence.

 ## Versioned events and backpressure